Texas State University: Colleges

-Texas State University offers degrees in 98 bachelor programs, 93 master programs and 14 doctoral programs.
-The university has been accredited by the Southern Association of Colleges and Schools since 1925 and had its last review in 2010.
+Texas State University offers degrees in 99 bachelor programs, 91 master programs and 20 doctoral programs.
+The university has been accredited by the Southern Association of Colleges and Schools since 1925 and had its last review in 2021.

-These programs are offered through ten academic colleges, including:
+These programs are offered through nine academic colleges, including:

 Research

 In January 2012, Texas State University was designated an emerging research university by the Texas Higher Education Coordinating Board.
 To achieve this status a university must spend at least $14 million in its research endeavors and either offer at least 10 doctoral degrees or have at least 150 enrolled doctoral students.
-Texas State has developed a series of 5-year plans that will make it eligible to receive funds from the National Research University Fund (NRUF).
+In 2016, the Carnegie Foundation for the Advancement of Teaching reclassified Texas State University as an R2 institution, the second-highest designation for research institutions in the country under Carnegie’s respected classification system.
+The university’s Run to R1 initiative is focused on achieving R1 status by 2027.

+Texas State is home to more than 30 research centers and institutes, including the Center for Analytics and Data Science, The Meadows Center for Water and the Environment, The Texas School Safety Center, the Advanced Law Enforcement Rapid Response Training (ALERRT) Center, the Center for the Study of the Southwest, the Center for Texas Music History, and more.

-One of Texas State's facilities includes its Center for Research Commercialization that was approved by the Texas State University System Regents in May 2011 with a focus on environmental sustainability and biotechnology.
+One of Texas State's facilities includes its Science, Technology, and Advanced Research (STAR) Park that was approved by the Texas State University System Regents in May 2011 with a focus on environmental sustainability and biotechnology.
 The facility is funded through multiple grants including $1.8 million from the U.S. Economic Development Administration and $4.2 million from the Texas Emerging Technology Fund.
-The facility will serve as a location for university faculty to perform advanced research and to commercialize that research into startup companies.
+The facility serves as a location for university faculty to perform advanced research and to commercialize that research into startup companies.

 The Forensic Anthropology Center at Texas State is one of seven extant human decomposition research facilities (body farms) in the United States.
 It is the largest such forensics research facility in the world.

-In August 2012, Texas State's River Systems Institute was renamed The Meadows Center for Water and the Environment.
-This name change was the result of donations totaling $5 million from The Meadows Foundation in Dallas, Texas.
-The university plans on earning a total of $10 million from The Meadows Foundation and other sources for the center to study interactions between water and the overall environment.
-These studies include an examination of springs, drought and their effects on public water supplies.
-The center was founded in 2002 with funding, in part, from The Meadows Foundation.
-Since that time it has focused its research on the San Marcos Springs and Spring Lake, the second largest spring in the Southwest United States.
+In August 2012, Texas State's River Systems Institute was renamed the Meadows Center for Water and the Environment.
+This name change was the result of donations totaling $5 million from the Meadows Foundation in Dallas, Texas.
+The center’s mission is to inspire “research, innovation, and leadership that ensures clean, abundant water for the environment and all humanity,” and its studies and initiatives focus on water management, education, conservation, and sustainability.